BJJ vs. Sambo: There’s a lot of debate in the martial arts world about which grappling based martial arts is superior.

 Sambo Training

-If you were to walk into any legitimate sambo training room you will see a strong focus on takedowns, pinning and submissions.
+If you were to walk into any legitimate Sambo training room you will see a strong focus on takedowns, pinning and submissions.

-The martial technique of sambo training has its roots in Russia.
+The martial technique of Sambo training has its roots in Russia.
 Combining techniques from several martial arts styles, including Judo, Jujitsu, and wrestling, is a compelling type of self-defense.

 Sambo instruction teaches trainees a variety of takedowns, throws, and joint locks to submit an opponent successfully.
 Sambo training has many more advantages besides being a great technique to defend oneself.